waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

 - **Are you aware...?
 (I LOVE this one!)**
 - **Your intentions are not clear to me.
 Can you help me out here?**
 - **What did you mean by...?**

+#### Acknowleage Withou Agreeing

+Many of their answers will probably anger or upset you.
+But we should keep listening to them, and continue to seek to understand.
+It won’t help you to say:

+*— That is a ridiculous idea!
+ — You are kidding, right?
+ — How could you possibly think that? — You’re wrong!*

+Instead, use a **PowerPhrase to Acknowledge Without Agreeing**, such as:

+- **I see.
+Tell me more.**
+- **This is a big issue for you.**
+- **I might feel that way if I was in your shoes.**
+- **That’s an interesting perspective.**
+- **I did not realize that you felt that way.**
+- **I had not considered that perspective.**
+- **Please continue.**
+- **That may be.**
+- **I appreciate your sharing your experience.
+What else do I need to know?**

+#### Ask Questions That Confirm Understanding

+At various intervals, use PowerPhrases to **Ask Questions That Confirm Understanding**, such as:

+- **This is my understanding of what you are saying...
+What do I still need to know to understand your perspective?**
+- **What I hear you saying is...
+Is my understanding correct?**